atombrenner/focus-crop-react/README.md

    You can drag the focus point to a different position with a live preview of the generated croppings.
    The focus point will always be a part of the cropped image.
-2. Optionaly, cut unwanted parts by dragging the image border to the inside.
+2. Optionally, cut unwanted parts by dragging the image border to the inside.
    Those parts will never be shown in the cropped image.
    As a side effect, this will also zoom the cropped image.
    You can use the mouse wheel to zoom around the focus point.